-In recent decades, the global business world has demonstrated that it takes much more than a good product or service to develop a business that lasts over time.
-Companies must not only comply with laws and regulations, but must also satisfy stakeholder expectations.
-At SAAM, sustainability involves operating our business while creating value for our customers, employees, contractors, suppliers, shareholders and the communities and societies near our operations and, in turn, protecting environment and upholding high ethical standards.
+product or service to develop a business that lasts over time.
+Companies must not only comply with laws Ports and all the logistics involved-including towage employees, contractors, suppliers, shareholders and numerous cities have developed around ports. the communities and societies near our operations and, ethical standards.

-This report is the culmination of work that began in 2015 to survey the company's stakeholders in order to identify critical factors for sustainability.
-We then prepared a materiality matrix and the SAAM Sustainability Policy, which was approved by the Board on August 5, 2016.
+to survey the company's stakeholders in order to identify each country. critical factors for sustainability.
+We then prepared a materiality matrix and the SAAM Sustainability Policy.
+It is my pleasure to present SAAM's first Sustainability which was approved by the Board on August 5, 2016.